RobotX-NCTU/duckiepond-nctu/catkin_ws/src/lidar_perception/README.md

 - /boundary_marker_point
 - /boundary_marker
 - /path_a (please select path color for robot A)
-- /path_b (Try to select different color from robot A)
+- /path_b (try to select different color from robot A)
 - /wamvs
 - /bamboobotb/velodyne_points
 - Axes